 Step 3 – Manage Solr Service

 Solr is configured as a service on your system.
 You can simply use the following commands to Start, Stop and check the status of Solr service.

 sudo service solr stop sudo service solr start sudo service solr status

 Step 4 – Create Solr Collection

-After successful installation of Solr on your system.
+After the successful installation of Solr on your system.
 Create the first collection in Apache Solr using the following command.

 sudo su - solr -c "/opt/solr/bin/solr create -c mycol1-n data_driven_schema_configs"